 How The Laws Differ

 The Case of Jim: Jim writes a check to pay for groceries but uses a check from an account he knows to have a zero balance.
 Jim can be arrested and charged with criminal fraud under CA PC 476(a).

 Fraud defense lawyer George Gedulin knows that any criminal charge is a shock that can throw you into a state of panic and fear.
 We give clients experience and diligence when dealing with criminal fraud allegations.
 Being charged with a crime does not make someone a criminal.
 The greatest asset a criminal defense lawyer can be for his or her client is that of an experienced counselor.
-Knowing every possibility and player involved for each case.
+Knowing every possibility and player involved in each case.
 Working with the same Judges and Prosecutors every day creates a unique perspective on how cases can be won no matter what the facts.

 White Collar Crimes Defense

 Fraud allegations like check fraud are filed by a specific group of prosecutors who only work on white-collar crimes.
 It is critical to the success of any defense that the attorney knows who is on the other side of a case and how they think.
 The resources of government to seek convictions for economic crimes is large and weighed heavily in their favor.
-Every criminal fraud defense has to start with an intimate knowledge of the courts, judges and strategies used by the prosecution.
+Every criminal fraud defense has to start with an intimate knowledge of the courts, judges, and strategies used by the prosecution.
 Knowing the law and prosecutors involved in every criminal case is essential to presenting the strongest defense.

 What Exactly is Check Fraud?

 In prosecuting a check fraud case there are three things that the district attorney must prove for a guilty verdict: